ghost1372/Documents/source/settingsui/helpers/printHelper/index.md

 ---

 {% note warning %}
 - Because `PrintHelper` has not yet been updated to the `CommunityToolkit` package, we added it.
 But note that whenever it is updated to the CommunityToolkit package, we will `remove` this helper class.
-To avoid any problems in the process of removing and fixing your code, we have used the CommunityToolkit namespaces for this helper class, so you can use `using CommunityToolkit.WinUI.Helpers;`

 - `PrintHelper` is Available Only in `Windows10.0.19041_OR_Greater` Target Frameworks.
 {% endnote %}